bobga/tawreed/README.md

 # Tawreed

-Tawreed is a web-based platform for managing procurement processes and supplier relationships.
+Tawreed is a procurement management app built with Flutter and Dart.

 ## Description

-Tawreed is a comprehensive procurement management system designed to streamline the procurement process, manage supplier relationships, and track purchasing activities.
+Tawreed is a mobile application designed to streamline procurement processes and manage supplier relationships on the go.
 It provides a user-friendly interface for creating, managing, and tracking procurement requests, bids, contracts, and payments.
-Tawreed helps organizations automate their procurement workflow, improve transparency, and make data-driven decisions.
+Tawreed helps organizations automate their procurement workflow, improve transparency, and make data-driven decisions, all from the convenience of a mobile device.

 ## Features